AmitT/podium/README.md

 From the command line:

-1. Install [gulp](http://gulpjs.com) globally with `npm -g install gulp`
-2. Navigate to the theme directory, then run `npm install`
+1. Navigate to the theme directory, then run `npm install`
-3. Change your site URL in assets/config.json file devUrl.
+2. Change your site URL in webpack.config.js file proxy.

 ### Build commands